hepplerj/Dissertation/ch1.dissertation.Heppler.md

 coast, generating the coastal range.
 The new coastal ranges interrupted the flow of air coming off the Pacific Ocean.
-At the northern end of the Bay, a stubborn marine layer created by regular temperature inversions that trapped cool, moist air and causing regular fog to drift into the mouth of the Bay.
-On the Pacific-facing site of the coastal ranges, the moisture-heavy air allowed coastal redwoods to flourish, giving the Santa Cruz Mountains a green vale year-round.
+At the northern end of the Bay, a stubborn marine layer created by regular temperature inversions that trapped cool, moist air caused regular fog to drift into the mouth of the Bay.
+On the Pacific-facing side of the coastal ranges, the moisture-heavy air allowed coastal redwoods to flourish, giving the Santa Cruz Mountains a green vale year-round.
 Yet the range also produced a rain shadow for the flatlands of the Valley, where trees became scarcer and native grasses took their place.
 The